reactioncommerce/reaction-docs/developer/testing/acceptance-testing.md

 15. Fill out address
 16. Click on "Save and Continue"
 17. Select "Free Shipping"
-18. Click on "Checkout with Paypal Express"
+18. Click on "Checkout with PayPal Express"
-19. The Paypal modal will open.
-Enter the Paypal user and password you created in the Sandbox dashboard
+19. The PayPal modal will open.
+Enter the PayPal user and password you created in the Sandbox dashboard
 20. When the modal returns click on "Continue"
 21. Verify that you receive the confirmation screen ("Thank You!")